Vindexus/docs/connect/FAQ/Migration Notice.md

 If you have an irregular subscription (non-monthly) your subscription will be canceled and you will receive a coupon code with free months you are owed.
 If you want you may also alternatively request a refund for any remaining months.

+### Where do I use my coupon code?
+Because of the way PayPal works, you'll have to first cancel your Gold subscription, then recreate it with the coupon code.

+1. Cancel your subscription by clicking *Cancel Subscription* on the right side of this page: https://www.monstercat.com/account/services
+2. Refresh the page at https://www.monstercat.com/account/services
+3. Enter your coupon code in the *Special Code* field on the right side of that page

 ### Why the difference for PayPal subscribers?

 The PayPal API does not allow us to modify your payment period or give you free access for any number of months.